-- Smart Weapon firmware 4.029 allows the PPS rate to drop to approximately 9 PPS upon detection of an open circuit - Designed in an effort to improve the service life of the Smart CEW's - Upon detecting a closed circuit, the PPS immediately returns to 19 PPS - This PPS reduction will only take place during an open or incomplete circuit (e.g. single probe hit, clothing disconnect, etc.) - This change in PPS will not affect daily functionality checks, drivestuns, or effective probe deployments
+Smart Weapon firmware 4.029 allows the PPS rate to drop to approx. 9 PPS upon detection of an open circuit

-X26P Miss (Open Circuit)
+Designed in an effort to improve the service life of the X26P

-X26P Miss (Open Circuit)
+Upon detecting a closed circuit, the PPS immediately returns to 19 PPS

-No charge and no discharge path from the weapon to a conductive target
+Open Circuit - Change in PPS

-Pulse graph
+This PPS reduction will only take place during an open or incomplete circuit (e.g. single probe hit, clothing disconnect, etc.)

-Note lower pulse rate of 9 PPS
+This change in PPS will not affect daily functionality checks, drive-stuns, or effective probe deployments